argo0n/dvbot-docs/docs/legal/terms.md

 ## Governing Law

-Any claim related to The Developer or Dank Vibes Bot shall be governed by the laws of sg without regards to its conflict of law provisions.
+Any claim related to The Developer or Dank Vibes Bot shall be governed by the laws of the Republic of Singapore without regards to its conflict of law provisions.

 ## Contact